ffruylan03/IDCardGenerator/README.md

-# IDCardGenerator
+# Identification Card Generator
-Sample web-based application for generating ID Card with QR Code
+Sample web-based application for generating ID Card with QR Code.
+The system was build using ASP.Net MVC and ZXing.